aruneshprasad2992/LRU-Cache-Java/README.md

 ABSTRACT

 In computing, cache algorithms (cache replacement algorithms or cache replacement policies) are optimizing instructions or algorithms that a computer program or a hardware-maintained structure can follow in order to manage a cache of information stored on the computer.
 When the cache is full, the algorithm must choose which items to discard to make room for the new ones.
-In This Project we Implements Cache Simulator using Least Recently Used LRU.

 Background